Dorrit Reventlow: Marriages and children

-At a reception in 1991, Dorrit met Prince Dimitri Romanovich Romanov.
-On July 1993 they were married in Kostroma, which became the first visit of some Romanov spouses to Russia.
+At a reception in 1991, Dorrit met Prince Dimitri Romanovich Romanov, the second son of Prince Roman Petrovich of Russia (1896-1978) and his wife, Countess Praskovia Dmitrievna Sheremeteva (1901-1980).
+In July 1993 they were married in Kostroma, which became the first visit of some Romanov spouses to Russia.
 Prior to her 1993 wedding, Dorrit joined the Russian Orthodox Church under the name Theodora Alexeevna.
+The marriage remained childless.